Netgear R6300 WiFi Router

 CNET Editors' Rating: 4.0 / 5

-The good: The NetGear R6300 WiFi Router supports 802.11ac and offers superb performance.
-It comes with a nice mobile-app-enabled Web interface that's easy to use.
+The good: The Netgear R6300 WiFi Router supports 802.11ac and offers superb performance.
+It has a nice mobile-app-enabled Web interface that's easy to use.

 The bad: The Netgear R6300 WiFi Router is bulky.
 Its mobile app only works within the local network and the performance of its network storage and 2.4GHz Wi-Fi band could be better.